blualg/m-ovito/doc/manual/reference/pipelines/modifiers/dislocation_analysis.rst

 OVITO allows you to save the dislocation lines extracted by the modifier to a so-called *Crystal Analysis (CA) file* using the program's :ref:`file export function <usage.export>`.
-This allows you to further process the dislocation lines outside of OVITO or to reload the dislocation data at a later time without the need to re-perform the computationally expensive analysis.
+This allows you to further process the dislocation lines outside of OVITO or to reload the dislocation data at a later time without the need to re-perform the computationally expensive analysis |ovito-pro|.
 The CA file format is specified :ref:`below <particles.modifiers.dislocation_analysis.fileformat>`.

 .. note::